raphaelmansuy/tutorials/25-video-transcription-with-gemini-2-5.md

 # Transcribing Audio and Video with Gemini 2.5: A Comprehensive Guide

+## 🎯 **The $50,000 Problem That Takes 5 Minutes to Solve**

+Picture this: Your company records 200 hours of meetings, interviews, and calls every month.
+At $25/hour for manual transcription, you're burning **$60,000 annually** on grunt work that keeps your team from strategic thinking.

+**What if I told you that same workload could cost just $10.80 per month with Gemini 2.5?**

+That's not a typo.
+With the cost optimization techniques in this guide, you'll process 200 hours of audio for **99.98% less** than traditional methods—while getting better accuracy, timestamps, and speaker identification.

+**The kicker?** You can have your first transcript running in under 15 minutes, even if you've never touched an AI API before.

+This isn't just another tutorial.
+It's your blueprint to transform audio processing from a cost center into a competitive advantage.

 > **🚀 Quick Start?** Jump to [Your First Transcription](#quick-start-your-first-transcription) for immediate hands-on experience!

 ## **📚 Learning Objectives**